OctopusDeploy/docs/docs/deployment-examples/deploying-virtual-hard-drives.md

 ---
-title: Deploying Virtual Hard Drives
+title: Virtual Hard Drives Deployments
 description: VHD steps allow you to deploy a virtual hard drive and optionally attach it to a Hyper-V virtual machine.
 position: 190
 ---